 Inventories are to be stated at the lower of cost or market.
 The first in first out (FIFO) and average methods are accepted.
 Conformity of methods used for book and tax reporting is desirable, and the method used should be consistently applied.

-Capital gain on the sale of immovable property, on which depreciation is not allowed, is taxed at the rate of 10% if disposed of within one year and 5% if disposed of within two years.
-However, if the retention period is more than two years, the gain is not taxable.
+Capital gain on the sale of immovable property acquired after 1 July 2016, on which depreciation is not allowed, is taxed at the rate of 10% if disposed of within one year, 7.5% if disposed of within two years, and 5% if disposed of within three years.
+However, if the retention period is more than three years, the gain is not taxable.
+Capital gain on the sale of immovable property acquired before 1 July 2016 is taxed at 5% if disposed of within three years.
+No tax is payable if the retention period is more than three years.

 Gain on the disposal of shares of a resident company or a non-resident company, whose assets wholly or principally consist of immovable property situated in Pakistan or rights to explore/exploit natural resources in Pakistan, shall be Pakistan-source income.

-Tax rates on capital gains on the sale of shares of public companies or modaraba (profit sharing) certificates are exempt from tax if held for a period of more than four years if the date of acquisition is before 1 July 2012.
-Capital gains on shares and modaraba are taxable at 7.5% if held for less than four years and more than two years in case the acquisition date is on or after 1 July 2012, taxable at 12.5% if held for less than two years and more than 12 months, and taxable at 15% if held for less than 12 months.
-However, the rates for persons not filing tax returns (non-filers) are 0%, 11%, 16%, and 18%, respectively, for various period of retention of shares and modaraba.
+Tax rates on capital gains on the sale of shares of public companies or modaraba (profit sharing) certificates are exempt from tax if held for a period of more than four years if the date of acquisition is before 1 July 2013.
+Capital gains on shares and modaraba are taxable for tax year 2018 at 15% if held for less than four years.
+However, the rate for persons not filing tax returns (non-filers) is 20%.

 Capital gain, other than on statutory depreciable assets, realised within one year of acquisition is fully taxed; after one year, 75% of such gains are taxed and 25% are exempt.